-At the end of their first year (or third semester for Mid-Year Admits) the Law School may evaluate for Continuing Student Merit Scholarships those continuing students who did not receive a scholarship at the time of admission.
-After each spring semester, the registrar prepares a scholarship ranking based on cumulative required course GPAs.
+The Law School Scholarship Committee may evaluate for Continuing Student Merit Scholarships those continuing students who did not receive a scholarship at the time of admission.
+After each spring semester, the registrar prepares a class ranking based on cumulative required course GPAs.
 The students who are ranked include all non-transfer JD students who matriculated at the Law School the prior fall and spring semesters.
 The amount of the scholarship award is contingent on where the student falls in the scholarship ranking and the availability of funds.
 This scholarship does not require an application.
-Continuing Student Scholarships will be awarded only prior to the beginning of the student's second full academic year.
-They will not be awarded at the start of any subsequent academic year.
-To maintain eligibility for a Continuing Student Scholarship, the student must earn a minimum 3.0 cumulative required course GPA at the end of each evaluation period thereafter.
-For purposes of institutional scholarships, evaluation periods will be at the conclusion of each academic year.
-Continuing Student Scholarships may not be used during the summer session.
-Continued scholarship eligibility will be communicated by the Law School's Financial Aid Office.
+All eligible students will be evaluated.
+Continuing Student Merit Scholarships will be awarded only prior to the beginning of the student's second full academic year.
+New scholarships will not be awarded at the start of any subsequent academic year.
+To maintain eligibility for a Continuing Student Merit Scholarship, the student must earn a minimum 3.0 cumulative required course GPA at the end of each evaluation period thereafter.

-K. FINANCIAL AID SATISFACTORY ACADEMIC PROGRESS
+J. FINANCIAL AID SATISFACTORY ACADEMIC PROGRESS